kikikita/Immersia/README.md

 We've already published the project on [Hugging Face Spaces](https://huggingface.co/spaces/Agents-MCP-Hackathon/LLMGameHub) and continue its development by adding new genres and improving music generation.
 A demo of the project is available on [youtube](https://youtu.be/pQfP9lA1QUM).

+## What’s Next?

+We've already published the project on [Hugging Face Spaces](https://huggingface.co/spaces/Agents-MCP-Hackathon/LLMGameHub) and continue its development by adding new genres and improving music generation.
+A demo of the project is available on [youtube](https://youtu.be/pQfP9lA1QUM).

+## From LLMGameHub to Immersia

+While LLMGameHub was our starting point and the name under which we achieved victory at the Gradio Agents & MCP Hackathon, our ambitions have expanded.
+To better reflect our vision—immersive, creative AI-powered gaming—we rebranded the project to **Immersia**.
+This new identity emphasizes deeper engagement, creativity, and an expanding set of generative gaming capabilities, which we'll continue to enhance moving forward.

 ## Conclusion

 Participating in the hackathon was a true adventure for us.
 We became acquainted with powerful tools, broadened our technical horizons, and discovered that multi-agent applications can be both useful and incredibly engaging.
 Winning came as a genuine surprise (though we certainly believed in our abilities!) and motivated us to continue developing both the project and ourselves in this exciting field.

-We thank the organizers for the opportunity to showcase our talents and invite everyone to support the project on [our website](https://www.immersia.fun/) — your feedback will help us make LLMGameHub even better!
+We thank the organizers for the opportunity to showcase our talents and invite everyone to support the continued evolution of **Immersia** on [our website](https://www.immersia.fun/) — your feedback will help us make it even better!